AguaClara/UASB/UASB_Manual_Spring2018.md

 Schematically, gas will flow out the top lid of the reactor through a pipe into an intermediate volume as shown in Figure 4.
 This space will hold biogas, where it can be released into a balloon for home usage, or flared off from the container.
 A check valve will also be used in order to release excess gas produced to prevent dangerous buildup and pressurization of flammable gas.
 The proposed design of the system is shown in Figure 5.

 ![Biogas_Close](/Images/Biogas Lid Closeup.jpg)
-<p align="center">Figure 4: Detailed view of the biogas capture lid on top of the UASB reactor.
-This </p>
+<p align="center">Figure 4: Detailed view of the removable biogas capture lid on top of the UASB.
+If excessgas is allowed to accumulate, gas pressure will force the free surface within the reactor downward and displace water.
+To minimize these events occurring, an larger storage volume is required.  </p>

 ![Biogas_Storage](/Images/Biogas Storage.jpg)
 <p align="center">Figure 2: The Side View of the proposed UASB </p>